 As a teacher, I have a wide range of interests, including early America, the revolutionary Atlantic, media history, digital history, the history of Atlantic slavery, and more.

 Scandal in the Early United States.
 Spring 2019, Indiana State University.
-This course will examine the political and moral dimensions of scandal in the early American republic as a window onto the era’s gender relations, state formation, and media forms.
+Examined the political and moral dimensions of scandal in the early American republic as a window onto gender, sexuality, and media.
+Syllabus.

 The Civil War.
 Spring 2019, Indiana State University.
-This course will focus on the cultural, political, and social history of the U.S. Civil War as a way of exploring issues of causation, memory, trauma, and sensory experience.
+Focused on the cultural, political, and social history of the U.S. Civil War.
+We explored issues of causation, memory, trauma, and sensory experience.
+Syllabus.

 The Long Nineteenth Century.
 Summer 2019, Indiana University–Southeast.
-This graduate-level course, designed for dual-enrollment high school history teachers in the state of Indiana, engages with the major historiographical issues in nineteenth-century U.S. history, ranging from the history of capitalism, to emancipation, to the often-forgotten status of Native Americans in this period.
+Graduate-level course, designed for dual-enrollment high school history teachers in the state of Indiana.
+Engaged with the major historiographical issues in nineteenth-century U.S. history, ranging from the history of capitalism, to emancipation, to the often-forgotten experiences of Native Americans in this period.

-Revolutionary America: I taught this six-week summer course on the social, cultural, and political worlds of the American Revolution for Indiana University in the summer of 2017.
-It paid particular attention to the lived experiences of ordinary people, including women, Native peoples, and African Americans.
-The class focused heavily on questions of causation, space, and memory.
+Revolutionary America: Summer 2017, Indiana University.
+Six-week summer course on the social, cultural, and political worlds of the American Revolution.
+Paid particular attention to geographies of the revolution, memory, and the lived experiences of ordinary people, including women, Native peoples, and African Americans.

-United States History Since 1877: I taught this online summer survey course for Purdue University–Calumet (now Purdue University–Northwest) in the summer of 2016.
-It was designed to encourage students to draw connections between past and present, and to use the study of history of understand the world around them.
+United States History Since 1877: Summer 2016, Purdue University–Northwest.
+Online summer survey course.
+Designed to provoke curiosity, encourage students to draw connections between past and present, and to use the study of history of understand the world around them.